 2. Green Beans + Mushrooms

-If you’re looking for a vegetable casserole recipe that’s perfect for a Thanksgiving side dish, you can’t go wrong with green beans.
+If you’re looking for healthy vegetarian recipes that are perfect for Thanksgiving side dishes, you can’t go wrong with green beans.
 The mushrooms give it a wonderful “upgraded” flavor, not to mention an even healthier kick.

 3. Broccoli + Peppers + Red Onions

-Did you know that broccoli may help lower your risk of bladder cancer, boosts your immune system, and helps keep your gut healthy?
+Did you know that broccoli may help lower your risk of bladder cancer, boost your immune system, and helps keep your gut healthy?
 How about the fact that peppers- especially the hotter ones- can actually help you live longer?
-Even the red onions have properties that can help ward off cancer.
-In other words, this vegetable combination isn’t just tasty, it may very well improve your longevity!
+Even red onions have properties that can help ward off cancer.
+In other words, this vegetable combination isn’t just tasty, it’s one of the best healthy food ideas you can find!

 4. Eggplant + Squash + Tomatoes